dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

  <!-- Go -->
 {{% codetab %}}

-The `order-processor` console app starts and manages the `order_processing_workflow`, which simulates purchasing items from a store.
+The `order-processor` console app starts and manages the `OrderProcessingWorkflow`, which simulates purchasing items from a store.
 The workflow consists of five unique workflow activities, or tasks:

-- `notify_activity`: Utilizes a logger to print out messages throughout the workflow.
+- `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow.
 These messages notify you when:
   - You have insufficient inventory
   - Your payment couldn't be processed, etc.
-- `process_payment_activity`: Processes and authorizes the payment.
+- `ProcessPaymentActivity`: Processes and authorizes the payment.
-- `verify_inventory_activity`: Checks the state store to ensure there is enough inventory present for purchase.
+- `VerifyInventoryActivity`: Checks the state store to ensure there is enough inventory present for purchase.
-- `update_inventory_activity`: Removes the requested items from the state store and updates the store with the new remaining inventory value.
+- `UpdateInventoryActivity`: Removes the requested items from the state store and updates the store with the new remaining inventory value.
-- `request_approval_activity`: Seeks approval from the manager if payment is greater than 50,000 USD.
+- `RequestApprovalActivity`: Seeks approval from the manager if payment is greater than 50,000 USD.

 ### Step 1: Pre-requisites